As part of SANE's COVID-19 mental health series, one of our Help Centre counsellors shares their top tips for coping with anxiety.

 Try not to think of your anxiety as 'good' or 'bad'.
 Anxiety is a natural response – one way your mind and body tries to prepare you for responding to a perceived threat.

 The unknown and sudden changes such as lockdowns can seem threatening.
 You might assume the worst when you’re unsure about the future, which will naturally feel scary.
 So try to respond to your anxiety without judgment and with some kindness toward yourself.

 Believe it or not, naming your anxious thoughts and feelings can lessen their intensity.
 Labelling a feeling helps separate you from it and reminds you it’s not a permanent state.

-When you’re anxious about the unknown because of COVID-19, you probably feel a whole range of things – it could be a melting pot of fear, disappointment or frustration, just to name a few!
-Try naming your feelings using a list like this and see if it reduces your anxiety.
+The changing nature of responding to COVID-19 means we’re now living with high levels of uncertainty.
 This can feel overwhelming.
 Focusing on the ‘here and now’ can be a useful strategy to come back to the present.

 Some ways to do this include:

 COVID-19 can impact our usual routines for things like work, school, and family and social activities.
 However, it’s important to try to establish some sort of routine where it's possible.